How to Know if You Have Fibroids

 Depending of the location of the fibroid it can place pressure on the rectum and cause constipation or pain when trying to defecate.

 Depending on the exact position of the fibroid there may be some severe pain in the pelvis area.
 It can cause moderate to severe back and sciatic pain that runs down the leg because of the position and exactly what it is pressing against.

 A fibroid can make sexual intercourse moderately to extremely painful depending on where it is located inside the uterus.
 Sexual relations can be agonizing, causing problems for both partners during intercourse.

-Many times as the fibroid grows there can be a drastic change in the size of the tummy as the fibroid makes space for itself however it can.
-The enlarging of the tummy can cause pain and discomfort as the fibroid grows and fights for space inside the gut.
+Many times as the fibroid grows there can be a drastic change in the size of the abdomen as the fibroid makes space for itself however it can.
+The enlarging of the abdomen can cause pain and discomfort as the fibroid grows and fights for space inside the gut.

 What to Do if You are Suffering from Fibroids Symptoms

 If you are having any of these symptoms it is important to discuss it with your doctor.
 The doctor will give a pelvic examination, and if there is anything abnormal detected you will be advised the size and recommendations on how to proceed.
 You may be sent for an ultrasound, CT scan, Magnetic Resonance Imagining (MRI) or some other imaging tests of the abdomen.
 A test could be done either externally or internally so the doctor can get a better picture of what’s going on with your insides.